ngrhadi/react-rest-full-api-map/README.md

 ### Configured Data Table

-> must be equal or same like on bellow or need custom but must considering value data atribute as same like digitation team/point collection team on *data/src*
+> must be equal or same like on bellow or if need custom must considering value data atribute as same like digitation team/point collection team on *data/src*

 ### Running